 5. Managing Adults

 In this day and age, most general education teachers don’t have paraprofessionals in setting up an autism classroom unless there are special education students the aide is supporting.
 Consequently the special educator’s job will require more training and managing of adults than the general educator’s job does.
 So, what are the best ways to do that?
 We’ll be talking about that in this series too when we talk about zoning, training staff and working with adults.

-So those are 5 things to think about in gearing up to setting up your special education classroom.
+So those are 5 things to think about when setting up an autism classroom.
 Here’s the line up of 10 Steps to a Well-Run Special Ed.
 Classroom.
 So dive on in.

 - Getting to Know Your Students–Using Teaching Intervention Plans